Skip to Content

 2 hours 38 minutes

-Make sure you stop at all of them along the way, as they are all incredible sights.
-It also makes sure you make the most of the trip!
+Make sure you stop at all of them along the way, as the stunning coastline should be enjoyed.
+It also makes sure you make the most of the trip with some amazing coastal walks!

 After you’ve driven the Great Ocean Road, you come to Torquay and Bell’s Beach.
 Both places are worth exploring, as this is the capital of surfing in Australia.